 General MacArthur, military ruler of occupied Japan and played by Tommy Lee Jones, tasks him with this, all the while letting him know that he thinks he “needs” the emperor to carry out an aggressive makeover of Japan and get it on its feet quickly.
-Thus tying Fellers’ hands.
+Thus, he ties Fellers’ hands.
 And Washington, MacArthur huffs, wants to the emperor to hang.
-The man’s on the horns of a dilemma, or would be, if the film had played that up.
+So Feller’s on the horns of a dilemma, or would be, if the film had played that up.

 Complicating matters for Fellers, his long-lost college love, a Japanese woman whom he is obsessed with tracking down even as he’s up against a 10 day deadline for coming to a decision on Hirohito.

 Did Fellers, a real person just like MacArthur, have a Japanese girlfriend?
 The film says they met at “Douglaston College,” which does not appear to have ever existed.
 So apparently not.
 A Hollywood invention, like the “ten day deadline.”
 But he did go to Japan, more than once, before the war.
 He wrote about the Japanese military, as the movie says.
 And he met an exchange student in college, according to his family.

 Since the script is based on a Shiro Okamoto book that doesn’t appear to exist in English, I ran into a blind alley in trying to figure this out for my review of “Emperor.”
-I have seen the film twice, and had to murky up the way I talked about the “love story” because, well, I don’t know definitely that it is made up.
+I have seen the film twice, and had to murky up the way I talked about the “love story” because, well, I don’t know definitively how much of it is made up.

 He was in military intelligence, and just before America entered the war, he made a few fairly large boo-boos in the Middle East.
 He got labeled “Anglophobe,” and his blundering was costly to the British, fighting the Germans and Italians on their own in the Med and North Africa at the time.